Are you finding it difficult to attract buyers despite changing your SEO strategy?

 8. Take Visitor Feedback

-If you find consumers enjoy a certain product or service, remember to take their feedback asking why the particular business model works for them.
+If you find consumers enjoy a certain product or service, remember to take their feedback by asking why the particular business model works for them.
 Similarly, take reviews if a service doesn’t meet the demands.

-Since the site is for customers and to help them meet their needs, there is no better way to increase rankings than asking people for suggestions.
-Also, it makes them feel connected to the organisation and shows that they are valued.
+Since the site is for customers and to help them meet their needs, there is no better way to increase rankings than by asking people for suggestions.
+Also, it makes them feel connected to the organisation and shows they are valued.

 You can also display the top reviews on the web page to influence more people and increase the conversion rate.

 9. Write A Catchy Headline

 Like the landing page, the headline sets the tone and determines how visitors perceive the site.
 Although we are talking about an online medium, have you ever wondered why news agencies spend time thinking about a headline?

 Irrespective of the quality of the content, if the headline doesn’t grab readers’ attention, many people will not read the rest of the article.
 So, we recommend that while brainstorming, you should come up with a concise, relevant, and simple headline for efficient brand promotion.

 We have found that limiting the range to 20 words would be best because it should be a precursor to the content.
 There is no point if the headline is extended; its purpose is to guide the visitors towards their desired product or service.

 Once you have a catchy headline, the next step is to include the necessary images to make the web page stand out.
 There’s nothing better than adding a hero image to break up the text for better SEO architecture.